LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/user-guide.md

 ## Limitations

-* The data presented are refreshed at a maximum of every 40 seconds from the time of login and may vary slightly from what is presented in LiveEngage due to refresh-rate differences.
+* The data presented are refreshed at a maximum of every 40 seconds from the time of login and may vary slightly from what is presented in the Agent Workspace due to refresh-rate differences.